-Warning: Parallel configuration requires exactly two UPS systems (1+1 configuration).
+Warning: Parallel configuration requires exactly two UPS systems (1+1 redundancy or capacity).
 Do not attempt to link more than two UPS systems via parallel configuration.
-The UPS systems must have the same rating, capacity and system/power module firmware version for parallel configuration installation.
+The UPS systems must have the same rating and capacity for parallel UPS installation.
 Attempting to link dissimilar UPS systems will damage the UPS systems and create a serious risk of personal injury and property damage.

-- All circuit breaker switches should be off, including the breakers of the external battery cabinets. - Confirm that no voltage potential exists between Neutral and Ground. - Confirm that the input power source matches the rating (voltage, frequency and phase) of the UPS systems. - Each UPS must have its parallel group set to 2 and a different "Parallel ID" that indicates the UPS systems are running in parallel.
-(See Section 10-5-5 for more details.)
+- · All circuit breaker switches should be off, including the breakers of the external battery cabinets. - Confirm that no voltage potential exists between Neutral and Ground. - Confirm that the input power source matches the rating (voltage, frequency and phase) of the UPS systems. - Each UPS must have a different "Parallel ID" that indicates the UPS systems are being run in parallel.
+See Section 10-5-5 for more details.